dnslv/CF-DI-Component/README.md

 ```

-di:componet = Name of the injected component (use dot notation to provide path)
++ di:componet = Name of the injected component (use dot notation to provide path)

-di:scope    = LOCAL / REQUEST / SESSION / APPLICATION - Where to save the created instance.
++ di:scope    = LOCAL / REQUEST / SESSION / APPLICATION - Where to save the created instance.
 Local scope always create new instance.

-di:access   = PRIVATE / PUBLIC - defines whether the created object will be saved in VARIABLES (private) or THIS (public) scope.
++ di:access   = PRIVATE / PUBLIC - defines whether the created object will be saved in VARIABLES (private) or THIS (public) scope.

-### Don't forget to initilize the class
+### Don't forget to initilize the component
 ```javascript
      super.init();
 ```